Zero Waste Makeup: 14 Brands For Glamming Up & Going Green

 Please note that some products, like her mineral eye and face powders, come in tins with plastic sifters, which she will happily omit entirely upon request.

 This Pacific Northwest-based mother and make-up formulator was raised all-natural and holsitic from a young age.

-Now, all her products are designed to sooth and heal, which leads to her “focus is on ingredients”.
+Now, all her products are designed to sooth and heal, which leads to her “focus on ingredients”.

 Everything she uses is ethically sourced from reputable supplies, non-GMO, cruelty-free, alcohol-free, and preservative-free (no SLS!).
 Most ingredients are organic.
 All products are 100% cruelty-free and palm oil free (including free of palm oil derivatives).

-On the website, you can even read a full list of ingredients, their properties, and why she uses them.
+On the website, you can read a full list of ingredients, their properties, and why she uses them.
 We love the transparency!

 As with Fat and the Moon, her bb cremes are not all are strictly vegan as they contain beeswax.
 Some of their face serums and moisturizers also include emu oil which is not vegan.
 However, there are plenty of vegan options available.